The Merrimack Conservation Commission welcomes you to the Outdoors!

-We are now getting into the Summer season and while it is always fun to get outside, you need to be diligent to protect yourselves from the different insects that want to get to know you well.
-For information on how to protect yourself from ticks and mosquitoes, you can find useful information from Consumer Reports and the Centers for Disease Control.
+While it may be cooler or down right cold at times, you need to be diligent to protect yourselves from the different insects that want to get close to you.
+Learn how to protect yourself from ticks and mosquitoes, by following this useful information from Consumer Reports and the Centers for Disease Control.

 We are looking for pictures.
 We are expanding the gallery pages on our website and pictures from all of you enjoying our properties will make this fun for everyone who visits our website.
 Use the information on the bottom of the News page to send us (upload) your pictures.
 Its fast and easy!

 If you ever want to see the business side of the Commission (agendas, minutes, etc.) please visit us on our Town webpage.
 This is where you will find our sub-committee business information as well.

 Note: This site was done for us by Wetherbee Creative.